marcusoftnet/marcusoftnet.github.io/_posts/2017-01-20-marshmallow.md

 He added the marshmallow on top and they reached 48 cm.
 At that time the highest structured recorded, only to be broken by the winning team (and by merely 8 cm more).

-I got to know that this guy was shy and often didn't speak up, uninterested in school work.
-But this caught his attention and I was the one that got the team to get a result at all, when the others were close on giving up.
+Although he had been in the background so far, this caught his attention and he was the one that got the team to get a result at all, when the others were close on giving up.

 ## Summary